Sorthat Formation

 The Sorthat Formation is a geologic formation on Bornholm, Denmark, and the Rønne Graben, Baltic Sea, from the Latest Pliensbachian to Late Toarcian.
 It holds plant fossils and invertebrate traces, overlain by fluvial and lacustrine deposits of the Aalenian-Bathonian Bagå Formation.
-Initially part of the Bagå Formation until 2003, it spans the Latest Pliensbachian to Early Aalenian.
+Initially classified as part of the Bagå Formation until 2003, it spans the Latest Pliensbachian to Early Aalenian.
 It reflects a deltaic to marine setting with eastern river systems forming in the Toarcian.
 Early Pliensbachian volcanism from southern Sweden extended across the North Sea.
 The Central Skåne Volcanic Province and Egersund Basin contributed volcanic material, affecting tectonics.
 Early Jurassic porphyritic nephelinite lavas in the Egersund Basin, akin to those in the formation's clay pits, suggest fluvial sediment transport to the Grimmen Formation and Ciechocinek Formation.
 The Grimmen Formation is its sister unit.